Alvingytao/Retail-Sales-EDA/README.md

 ![Figure 5](figures/figure_5.png)

-### Insights and Findings

-* Identified the highest and lowest revenue-generating product categories.
-* Measured overall business growth across the available years.
-* Evaluated the contribution of each category to total revenue.
-* Analyzed customer payment preferences.
-* Compared purchase channels (In-store vs Online).
-* Calculated the average transaction value.

-## 📊 Key Insights
+###  Key Insights

-* The highest-performing product category was identified.
-* Category growth trends were analyzed across complete years.
+* Electric products were the highest revenue contributing category whereas milk products had the least share at 11.3%
+* Coputer and Electric accessories had the highest growth rate at 16% growth rate from 2022-2024 while buthery products had the highest decline with -14.6% over the same period
 * Customer payment methods and purchase channels showed relatively balanced distributions.
-* Revenue contribution by each product category was determined.
-* Monthly and yearly sales trends were analyzed to understand business performance over time.
+* Sales icreased at the rate of 2.82% per annum
+* Sales for 2025 were projected to reach 408000

-## 📈 Results
+##  Conclusion

-This project demonstrates an end-to-end data analytics workflow including data cleaning, exploratory data analysis and data visualization.
-The insights generated can help retail businesses understand sales performance, identify high-performing product categories, monitor revenue growth and support data-driven business decisions.
+This project demonstrates an end-to-end data analytics workflow including data cleaning, exploratory data analysis and visualization using Python.
+The analysis highlights sales patterns, product perfomance and customer purchase behavior.